 It is voluntary and provided as a means for professionals to demonstrate to the world they have achieved the level of competence expected of a professional energy manager capable of transforming an organisations energy performance.

-Participation in the first two Units of the training is ordinarily compulsory in order to participate in Unit C. On the rare occasion an individual can provide sufficient evidence of prior learning to the Standards set by this accreditation process, an individual can submit their own material in pursuit of Carbon and Energy Professional Accreditation.
+Participation in the first two Units of the training is ordinarily compulsory in order to participate in Unit C. On the rare occasion an individual can provide sufficient evidence of prior learning to the Standards set by this certification process, an individual can submit their own material in pursuit of Carbon and Energy Professional Certification.

 Presentation of aspects of the developed programme such as a business case may be required to be presented to the assessor group either face to face or via online.
 There is no examination.

-For an organisation, having an Accredited Carbon and Energy Professional on the staff can assist in demonstrating their commitment to improving their energy performance to their stakeholders.
+For an organisation, having an Certified Carbon and Energy Professional on the staff can assist in demonstrating their commitment to improving their carbon and energy performance to their stakeholders.